chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 Now, let's configure node groups with GPU instances to serve as the worker nodes in our cluster.
 ![alt text]()
 ![alt text]()

+We'll need to create an IAM role for our node group to be able to pull docker images from ECR, access S3, CloudWatch and EFS.
 ![alt text]()

 Here's a Kubernetes deployment YAML file that specifies the Docker image from ECR and requests GPU resources: